jee123/ScalaSpark/README.md

      * Print the sorted map based on rating as final result.

    * **_FriendsByAge.scala_** :
+     * Return tuple of (age, numberofFriends) which is average number of friends by age in social network.
      * Load each line of input into RDD.
      * Define function parseLine that splits line of input into (age, numFriends) tuples.
      * Create tuple of (age, numFriends) using function parseLine on the RDD.